Ben Schreckinger

+Early life and education

 Schreckinger is from Belmont, Massachusetts.
 He attended Brown University, where he studied classics and graduated with a Bachelor of Arts in 2012.
 As a student, he was Editor-in-Chief of The Brown Daily Herald.
 Later he freelanced as a ghostwriter for a consultancy's blog, for The Boston Globe, and for Boston Magazine.

+Career

 Politico was Schreckinger's first full-time job following his education at Brown University.
-He has also written for has also written for Salon, The Financial Times, The Atlantic, The Boston Globe and for GQ.
+He has also written for Salon, The Financial Times, The Atlantic, The Boston Globe and for GQ.

+Jonathan Greenblatt of the Anti-Defamation League said that a 2017 article on Trump and Putin by Schreckinger it "evokes age-old myths about Jews".
 In March and June 2016, Schreckinger was denied entry to or ejected from then-candidate and future U.S. President Trump events he was covering at the time.
 In the latter case, Schreckinger had entered using a general admission ticket, not a press pass, so a security guard removed him.
 In the summer of 2019, Schreckinger reported on bias at the Southern Poverty Law Center.

+Reporting on Biden family

 In November 2020, Schreckinger signed a contract with Twelve to write his The Bidens book; upon its 2021 publication, Bret Stephens characterized it in The New York Times as "scrupulously reported".
 That same year, Brown Political Review reported Schreckinger was the first reporter by a "reputable news organization" to confirm some of the emails in the Hunter Biden laptop story.
 A Biden campaign spokesman described one of Schreckinger's articles about a property transaction conducted by one of Biden's brothers as "an absolute joke."